taphos/taphos.github.io/_posts/2017-02-23-think-like-a-painter.markdown

 ## What if artists were working like developers?

 Provincial movie theaters in Belarus keep the tradition of handpainting the movie posters as in the days when large poster prints were not available.
-Some unfortunate posters became internet memes :) I am not an artist nor an art critic, so I will be explaining my point as a dilettante using totally inappropriate terminology.
+Some unfortunate posters became internet memes.
+I am not an artist nor an art critic, so I will be explaining my point as a dilettante using totally inappropriate terminology.

 ![Just Married 2003 movie poster](/assets/article_images/2017-01/01.jpg){:width="800px"}